The popular Redwood City autonomous drone company Skydio, launched their first product, the Skydio R1, as a lean startup by…

 It may be the case that your fulfillment costs weren’t that high when you started doing it.
 But with sales growth comes fulfillment growth, which means both time and money; there will be a tipping point when it becomes more cost effective to begin outsourcing to a 3PL.
 The key is to know when that tipping point is for your business and act on it.

-If you’re hung up on the total costs of outsourcing fulfillment, do a thorough comparison of in-house vs. outsourcing.
+If you’re hung up on the total costs to outsource order fulfillment, do a thorough comparison of in-house vs. outsourcing.
+You might be surprised at the cost savings a fulfillment provider can provide.
 Once you factor in the cost of printers, scales, shelving, facilities, storage, labor, packaging, supplies, plus the time to research best carriers and shipping costs, it’s not uncommon to find that the total cost to outsource fulfillment is less than the cost to do it yourself.
 This also doesn’t take into account the value your time, your employees time—freed-up working capital, which might be your most important resource.

 By doing all of your fulfillment in-house it may seem like you are saving on costs, but until you look at the itemized details, you might be paying more by doing it yourself.
 Plus, you will definitely miss out on the extensive network that a well-connected fulfillment center could provide—industry knowledge, how to lower costs, best practices, etc. .